FabricAttachedMemory/Emulation/README.md

 Fabric-Attached Memory Emulation (FAME) is an environment that can be used to explore this new paradigm of The Machine.
 FAME employs QEMU virtual machines (VMs) to be the "nodes" in The Machine.
 A feature of QEMU, Inter-Virtual Machine Shared Memory (IVSHMEM), is configured across all the node VMs so they see a shared, global memory space.
 This emulation is a "good-enough" approximation of real hardware to allow large amounts of software development on the nodes.
 [Read more about emulation here](https://github.com/FabricAttachedMemory/Emulation/wiki/Emulation-and-Simulation) and [QEMU/FAME here](https://github.com/FabricAttachedMemory/Emulation/wiki/Emulation-via-Virtual-Machines).

-The emulation configurator script of this project, *emulation_configure.bash*,centers around a QEMU bootable file system image produced by vmdebootstrap.
-Thus the script must be run in a Debian environment.
-Tested installations are Debian Stretch and Ubuntu 16.04 and later.
-Reasonable comfort with the QEMU/KVM libvirt and virsh commands is useful but not absolutely required.

 ## Configuration for emulation_configure.bash

+Prior experience with the QEMU/KVM suite and virsh command is useful but not absolutely required.

 Before you can run the script some conditions need to be met.
 Some of the are packages, some are environment variables, and some involve file locations.